phidatahq/phidata/README.md

 <summary><h3>Build a RAG LLM App using a template</h3></summary>

-Templates are **pre-built AI Apps** that can be used a starting point for your own AI Apps.
+Templates are **pre-built AI Apps** that can be used as a starting point for your own AI Apps.
 The general workflow is:

 - Create your codebase using a template: `phi ws create`
 - Run your app locally: `phi ws up dev:docker`